explosion/spaCy/README.md

 pip install spacy
 ```

-To install additional data tables for lemmatization and normalization in
+To install additional data tables for lemmatization and normalization you can
-**spaCy v2.2+** you can run `pip install spacy[lookups]` or install
+run `pip install spacy[lookups]` or install
 [`spacy-lookups-data`](https://github.com/explosion/spacy-lookups-data)
 separately.
 The lookups package is needed to create blank models with
-lemmatization data for v2.2+ plus normalization data for v2.3+, and to
-lemmatize in languages that don't yet come with pretrained models and aren't
+lemmatization data, and to lemmatize in languages that don't yet come with
-powered by third-party libraries.
+pretrained models and aren't powered by third-party libraries.

 When using pip it is generally recommended to install packages in a virtual
 environment to avoid modifying system state: